knoid/smart-agnc/README.md

 # Smart AT&T Global Network Client

-This tries to create a seamless VPN connection between you and your enterprise.
-It consists of tray icon and tries to keep you connected whenever possible.
+This will create a seamless VPN connection between you and your enterprise by creating a tray icon that tries to keep you connected whenever possible.

 ## Prerequisites

-Having the normal AT&T Global Network Client is enough.
-Actually, you only need to have the `agnclientd` and `agnLogd` services running and they are already there if you have a working VPN connection on you PC.
+I'm assuming you already have the AT&T Global Network Client working so you'll only need to compile C programs.

+### In Ubuntu

+    sudo apt-get install build-essential

+### In RedHat

+    sudo yum install gcc-c++ glibc-devel.i686

 ## Installation

+ 1. Extract into any folder.
+ 2. Go to `src` folder and compile with `make`.
+ 3. Execute `run.sh`.
-Extract into any folder and compile if necessary.
-It is useful to add it to the "Startup Applications" list.
+ 4. (optional) Add `run.sh` to the "Startup Applications" list.

 ## Disclaimer